w3f/Grants-Program/applications/upgradeability-by-proxy.md

 quality-of-life improvements, like directives or syntax sugar, for the second milestone.

-For milestone 2, we will extract this pattern into an ink directive which will automatically generate the proxied methods.
-This brings us ergonomy of use, making upgradeability easy to opt in to.
+Something that we will consider for future work is extracting any patterns into ink directives that bring us ergonomy of use.
+For example, assuming we end up deciding on the proxy method, we could automatically generate the proxied methods.

 Parts of this work may be liftable to the smart contracts pallet.
-This isn't in the scope of this proposal, but may be considered for future work.
 The advantages of implementing certain features directly in the pallet is that they'd be more efficient and we could tweak their incentive structure.